![]() Requirements And Installation | Submit Password Manager | ![]() |

 we assume it is an Apache configuration file, and scan it for some

 values we're interested in.
-If the -a
+If the -a option was

 given, we skip the search and read the specified file.
 We remember whatever